LLNL/blt/docs/tutorial/adding_tests.rst

   ctest -DCTEST_OUTPUT_ON_FAILURE=1 --no-compress-output -T Test -VV -j8

 Then convert the CTest XML file to JUnit's format with the XSL file included in BLT.
-This can be done in many ways, but most *nix machines come with a program called ``xsltproc``
+This can be done in many ways, but most Linux or Unix machines come with a program called ``xsltproc``